We were stuck in a little tent waiting out a storm...

 Whichaway camp is unique, and the perfect base from which to start your adventure.
 Having won the World Travel Awards five times, the camp is also designed to have a minimal environmental footprint.

-Being the only company in the world to fly business jets to Antarctica, our emphasis has always been on luxury and safety.
+Being the only company in the world to fly private charter to Antarctica, our emphasis has always been on luxury and safety.
 That same commitment extends to the ski-equipped aircraft that we use in the interior.

 ENVIRONMENT & Sustainability